sambatv/imagecheck/docs/README.md

 All images should be scanned in the build pipeline with the `imagecheck scan` command before being pushed to their image registry repositories.

-When uploading scan results to S3, the scan results are uploaded to the configured `--s3-bucket` with the following keys schema, directly mapped from the cache directory schema:
+When uploading scan results to S3, scan results are uploaded to the configured `--s3-bucket` with the following keys schema, directly mapped from the cache directory schema: